Pakistan Tours & Vacations

 Most restaurants in Pakistan will not include a service charge on the bill so a tip can be added to the total amount.
 There's no strict rule, but 8–10 per cent is generally recommended.

-Over the years we have found that many of our travelers find the need for tipping local guides and operators to be both tiresome and embarrassing, especially if they don't have the correct small change.
+Over the years we have found that many of our travellers find the need for tipping local guides and operators to be both tiresome and embarrassing, especially if they don't have the correct small change.
 To overcome this, your leader might raise the idea of a group tipping kitty.
 At your group meeting, your tour leader may discuss the idea of running this kitty, whereby everybody contributes an equal amount and then your tour leader pays the tips as you go.
 The leader will keep a running record of all monies spent (except restaurant tips).
 The record can be checked at any time and any money remaining at the end of the tour returned to group members.
 This kitty does not include any tips you wish to give your leader and crew.

 If you’re planning to use your mobile phone in Pakistan (with either global roaming activated or by using a local SIM) you’ll find that the internet in major cities like Islamabad, Lahore and Karachi is quick and free wi-fi is often available through hotspots.
-Travelers will be able to find internet cafes in Pakistan's larger cities but internet access might be patchy or non-existent in more remote areas like the Hunza Valley.
+Travellers will be able to find internet cafes in Pakistan's larger cities but internet access might be patchy or non-existent in more remote areas like the Hunza Valley.
 There have been instances of the government restricting connectivity and social media during periods of protest or religious celebration.

 Mobile phone coverage is generally good in the cities of Pakistan, although coverage may not be available in remote areas.
 If you want to use your mobile phone, ensure global roaming is activated before you arrive (but be aware of the fees this may incur).